yukikurage/purescript-jelly/docs/01-Static-HTML.md

 `el` can take props, whereas `el_` cannot.

+and `text` is a function that creates text nodes.

 ```purs
 component = el "h1" [ "class" := "title" ] do
   text $ pure "Hello, Jelly!"